wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Ideally, the results obtained are corroborated by additional experiments.
 In GEO, another study is available that focused on the effect of engineering amylase genes in yeast, producing series GSE38848.

-7. Use GEO2R on series GSE38848 to find genes differentially expressed under anaerobic and aerobic conditions in the reference strain (NC) only.
+g.
+Use GEO2R on series GSE38848 to find genes differentially expressed under anaerobic and aerobic conditions in the reference strain (NC) only.
 Do you find the same genes?
 The same functions?

 ---